Steven Means

-Steven Means (born September 16, 1990) is an American former professional football linebacker.
+Steven Means (born September 16, 1990) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was selected by the Tampa Bay Buccaneers in the fifth round of the 2013 NFL draft.
-He played college football for the University at Buffalo.
+He played college football for the Buffalo Bulls.

 Means was also a member of the Baltimore Ravens, Houston Texans, Philadelphia Eagles and Atlanta Falcons.

 Early life

 Means was born in Buffalo, New York.
 He attended Grover Cleveland High School, where he participated on the basketball, track and field, swimming and football teams.

 Means' father, Steven Means Sr., played football at Buffalo State College.
 Means has two younger brothers, Brandon and Cameron.

 College career

-While attending the University at Buffalo, Means was a member of the Buffalo Bulls football team from 2009 to 2012.
+While attending the University at Buffalo, Means was a member of the Bulls football team from 2009 to 2012.
 In four seasons as a defensive end, Means accumulated 186 total tackles, 30.5 tackles for loss, 19.5 sacks, three forced fumbles, two interceptions and five blocked kicks.
 He majored in human development and family studies.